Green, gold, diamond – different models for open access books1

 Open access can be achieved in a number of ways, with varying results.
 A publisher might make the book available open access, or an author might archive a pre-publication manuscript version in a repository for anyone to read.
 Other models are also explored in this article.

 There are several models for open access, and a number of terms that are used to describe them.
-Some models enable greater access than others.
 It is important to be aware of what your publisher offers and whether you must obey any funder requirements regarding which model you use to publish your work (See Business models for open access book publishing).

 The two major models for open access are: